JSBmanD/docs/pages/organic-search/firebase.md

 Analytics related to Google's attempts to index your App's content via these tags can be found from Source Analytics in Dashboard where `channel` is `Firebase App Indexing` and `feature` is `Auto App Indexing`.

+[block:callout]
+{
+  "type": "note",
-!!! note "Testing with webmaster tools"
+  "title": "Testing with webmaster tools",
-    We have read on Google's official blog that Googlebot renders javascript before it indexes webpages however, there are times where it may choose not to.
+  "body": "We have read on Google's official blog that Googlebot renders javascript before it indexes webpages however, there are times where it may choose not to.
 The reasons why are unclear to us.
-Therefore, dynamically generated App Indexing meta tags created as part of this function may or may not appear in your tests with Webmaster Tools when you try to fetch and render as Googlebot.
+Therefore, dynamically generated App Indexing meta tags created as part of this function may or may not appear in your tests with Webmaster Tools when you try to fetch and render as Googlebot."
+}
+[/block]

 ### Attribute app traffic to organic search